 She currently works as an independent environmental consultant working with public and private sector organisations across the UK and internationally, either directly or as a sub-consultant to other environmental professionals.

 Hannah first began work as an environmental consultant after completing an MSc in 1996, and has worked across a broad range of projects both nationally and internationally.
-She has worked as a hydrogeologist for several companies, rising to Technical Director and then Director level before starting my own consultancy in 2011.
+She has worked as a hydrogeologist for several companies, rising to Technical Director and then Director level before starting her own consultancy in 2011.

 Her experience includes contaminated land assessment and remediation, human health and environmental risk assessment, mining and quarrying hydrogeology, and groundwater resource assessment and development